lollisoft/PHP4ApplicationsCompilatin/README.md

 Currently the license will be LGPL as of my main project using such a template has the same license.

-To use this generator, please refer to my open source project: http://www.lollisoft.de/product1.html
+To use this generator, please refer to my open source project: http://www.lollisoft.de/product1.html Or visit to the official project site at: http://lbdmf.sourceforge.net

 Lothar Behrens